Pruritus (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 Since pruritus is a symptom of a disease or condition, finding and treating the cause is the first step in bringing you relief.

-A physical exam and a blood test are done to assess pruritus.
+A physical exam, blood tests, and a chest x-ray are done to assess pruritus.

 The following tests and procedures may be done to find the problem that is causing the itching: